kaan9/kaan9/README.md

 `C++` `CUDA` `cuDNN` `Python` `PyTorch` <br /> <br />
 An implementation of the neural-network flow-agnostic frame-interpolation architecture [FLAVR](https://tarun005.github.io/FLAVR/) using CUDA and cuDNN.
-This project implements the decoder stage of the architecture using cuDNN and combines it with an encoder adapted from the reference FLAVR implementation in Python and PyTorch. <br />
+This project implements the decoder stage of the architecture using cuDNN and combines it with an encoder adapted from the reference FLAVR implementation in Python and PyTorch.
+This is a 3-person team project. <br />

 **Original (30 FPS)**<br />
 ![](https://github.com/adityahota/CIS565-Final-Project-SlowMo/raw/master/visuals/squirrel.gif) <br />